huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 You can download what I have transformed for the project from [Google Drive](https://drive.google.com/open?id=1CaWH7_csm9aDyTVgjs7_3dlZIWqoBlv4) or [BaiduYun](https://pan.baidu.com/s/1nvOhpot).
 Otherwise, you can download the original dataset and transform it using my script, described below.

 Download the Market1501 dataset from [here](http://www.liangzheng.org/Project/project_reid.html).
-Run the following script to transform the dataset, remember to replace the paths with yours.
+Run the following script to transform the dataset, replacing the paths with yours.

 ```bash
 python script/dataset/transform_market1501.py \